 Amtrak resumes Coast Starlight service from Seattle to Los Angeles

 Amtrak took the West Coast's only long-distance passenger train out of service between Seattle and Sacramento on April 25 after a freight train derailed and damaged a crucial bridge near Mount Shasta, California.
-Amtrak's online schedule showed a departure from Tacoma at 10:21 a.m. and from Olympia at 11:11 a.m.
-Wednesday.
+The Starlight pulled into Amtrak's Tacoma station on Puyallup Avenue at 10:15 a.m.
+Wednesday as scheduled, the smell of breakfast wafting from the dining car.

 Add your comments below